 I had a lumpectomy, chemotherapy and radiotherapy and began the daily medication to keep my hormones (the cancer trigger) at bay.
 Exactly a year later, January 2019, I noticed a discharge on my other breast which continued for months.
 It was only when I went to an after-care clinic at the Ulster Hospital that I realised that could be a symptom of breast cancer.
 But because I already had breast cancer I had stopped looking for it.
 I suppose I thought in some way I had become immune from it.
 I ended up going back to the breast clinic again and having more surgery in May 2019 when I had a milk duct and a benign papilloma removed.

 Then, in July 2020, I was called back following my scheduled MRI scan – and again there wasn’t anything sinister – but the reality of getting the call to return to the breast clinic and go through the testing procedures again was extremely unsettling, I was petrified.
 You can never stop checking.
 If you don’t start checking now, and become familiar with what to look out for, you won’t know if there is something unusual.
-You don’t have to talk about it at the dinner table but do ask your daughters and sisters and friends to check themselves.
-The younger women start this, the more likely they are catch it early, it is really important that we normalise self-checks, it isn’t a big deal.
+The younger women start this, the more likely they are catch it early, it is really important that we normalise self-checks.
 Don’t be embarrassed to go to your doctor.
 As horrible as the treatment is, early diagnosis is everything.

 The mental load

 Looking back, I should have reached out for psychological support during my active treatment.
 I think that if you don’t talk to someone it just builds up and about a year down the line you implode.
-You should go for at least one counselling session to give yourself the chance to off-load some of your worries.
+You should go for at least one counselling session or join a support group to give yourself the chance to off-load some of your worries.

 I don’t know why I didn’t, I suppose I was trying to be strong for the kids.
 Every decision I took was about how it would affect them.
 It was very difficult to tell them.
 I spoke to them one by one as soon as I had my treatment plan in place and I knew who would be looking after them and when.
 I wanted to be able to answer all their questions and I felt I was being honest and confident when I reassured them that everything was going to be fine.